ytcheng-lab/RV32Zfinx-FPU-Integration-Note/README.md

 More details and observation of rtl simulation refer to [rtl_evaluation](https://github.com/ytcheng-lab/RV32Zfinx-FPU-Integration-Note/blob/main/doc/rtl_evaluation.md)

 ## Observation
-- RV32Zf alone reduces softmax execution time by approximately 95%.
+- The RV32Zf extension reduces the softmax execution time by approximately 69% when using glibc’s expf() in cycle-accurate RTL simulation.
-- Combined with software-level optimization (Taylor3 + LUT), additional 23% improvement is achieved.
-- Spike-based benchmarking confirms substantial instruction-level performance gain.
+- Theoretically, software-level optimization (Taylor-series of order 3 + LUT-based approximation) has the potential to provide an additional ~23% improvement.
+However, the performance observed in the Spike-based testing environment, which measures instruction-level efficiency, does not directly correlate with the cycle-accurate RTL simulation results.
-- Limitation: Spike does not model real hardware stalls or cache effects; results are functional-cycle estimates.
+- Limitation: Spike does not model real hardware stalls, memory latency, or cache effects; its results represent functional-cycle estimates only.

 ## Project Structure
 RV32Zfinx-FPU-Integration-Note/